jessicarfactory/CSAT-Signal2020/README.md

 ## **Creating your Twilio testing account**

-Now, in order to simulate user behaviour within your development environment, you’ll firstly need to create an additional account, purely for programmatic testing.
+Now, in order to simulate user behaviour within your development environment, you’ll firstly need to create an additional account that's completely independent from your project account with its own SID and auth token, purely for programmatic testing.

-You can do this by running the create command through the CLI:
+Once you have you testing Twilio account set, run:

 ```